 Breaches of our laws generally lead to prosecution in a court, rather than action in a tribunal.

 Tribunal action by the OFT is started in the Queensland Civil and Administrative Tribunal and will relate to breaches by a person in an industry we regulate.
 Depending on the industry, the tribunal can make a number of orders, including disqualifying a person from holding a licence.
 They can issue the order for as long as they consider appropriate.

 A court may grant an injunction against a person.
 Their business must then refrain from engaging in certain conduct.

 We will apply for an injunction if the alleged conduct is:

 - serious and ongoing or has the potential to recommence

-- likely to cause wide spread or significant detriment
+- likely to cause widespread or significant damage if it continues

 - still ongoing despite any previous enforcement action from us.